aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/extended-attributes/_index.md

 ExtendedAttributeDefinition attributeDefinition = ExtendedAttributeDefinition.createTaskDefinition(CustomFieldType.Start, ExtendedAttributeTask.Start7, "Start 7");
 ```

-## Step 5: Add Definition to Project
+## Step 5: add definition to project
 Insert the new definition into the project’s global collection.

 Adding the definition to `prj.getExtendedAttributes()` makes it available for any task, resource, or assignment in the file.